What is permanent seed brachytherapy?

 Fatigue is extreme tiredness that can affect your everyday life.
 It can affect your energy levels, motivation and emotions.
 Fatigue can continue after the treatment has finished and may last several months.

 There are things you can do to help manage fatigue.
 For example, planning your day to make the most of when you have more energy.
 Read more about fatigue, or get tips for dealing with fatigue in our interactive online guide.
-Our Specialist Nurses also offer a fatigue support service that can help you improve your fatigue over time.
+Our Specialist Nurses also offer support that can help you improve your fatigue over time.

 Questions to ask your doctor, radiographer or nurse